cgerson/cgerson.github.io/_posts/2015-07-10-Webscraping.md

 title: Webscraping
 ---

-This week we are using BeautifulSoup to extract data from websites.
+This week we are using <a href="http://www.crummy.com/software/BeautifulSoup/bs4/doc/" target="_blank">BeautifulSoup</a> to extract data from websites.
 Perfect timing, given that for my latest project I needed to build a database of actor information.

 To the HTML parser!